Jacques Brosse the joy of the moment

 Brosse capture Scenes of everyday life, like the attention that he and his wife provide to an old basket, thus highlighting the relevance of traditional trades and their artisans.

-Given the deep link of Brosse with the Zen Buddhism, after being ordered as a monk, some fragments of his work refer to this connection.
+Given the deep link of Jacques Brosse with the Zen Buddhism, after being ordered as a monk, some fragments of his work refer to this connection.
 Thus, you can identify the title of the book in Spanish:

 Brosse, an open mentality thinker, also appreciates a different form of spirituality.
 He sometimes retires to meditate on a monastery, and fixes his gaze in Benedictine monks: